m0ham3dx/mx-Quantum-Computing-Primer/README.md

 # 🎓Learning Resources for Quantum Computing (QC)

-These are going to links to resources which have a simplified explanation of QC, which are not math heavy.
+These are going to links to resources which have a simplified explanation of QC, which are not math heavy[^1].

+[^1]: This is